Bachelor of Science in Engineering

 Students are encouraged to seek out courses of interest and value to them.
 Other complementary studies courses may be taken subject to approval by the program coordinator.

-• Required Engineering Technical Electives (16 ch) (Please note prerequisites may apply):
+Required Engineering Technical Electives (12 ch) Prerequisites may apply

 The choice of Engineering Technical Electives shall be subject to the approval of the program coordinator.
 Not all Technical Electives may be available in any academic year.

-The minimum requirement for the Diploma in Engineering Foundations at UNB is the accumulation of 80 credit hours.
+The minimum requirement for the Diploma in Engineering Foundations at UNB is the accumulation of 79 credit hours.
 Additional requirements for the Diploma for individual programs may be found within the descriptions.
 The minimum requirement for an Engineering degree at UNB is the accumulation of 160-165 credit hours.
-Additional requirements for the Bachelor of Science in Engineering degree are found in Section G of the UNB Undergraduate Calendar.
+Additional requirements for the BScEng in Environmental Engineering can be found above.
+Additional requirements for all other Bachelor of Science in Engineering degrees can be found in Section G of the UNB Undergraduate Calendar.
 For information on admissions and university regulations, please consult section B of the University calendar.

 Requirements